-Port A: multiplexed low-order address bus and data bus

-Port C: high-order address bus

-The ALE pin: address latch enable

-The RD and WR pin: read and write strobes
+- Port A: Multiplexed low-order address bus and data bus - Port C: High-order address bus - The ALE-pin: Address latch enable - The $\overline{RD}$ and $\overline{WR}$ -pin: Read and write strobes.

-The external memory interface is enabled by setting the external SRAM enable bit (SRE) of the MCU Control Register (MCUCR) and will override the setting of the Data Direction Registers DDRA, DDRD and DDRE.
-When the SRE bit is cleared (zero), the external memory interface is disabled and the normal pin and data direction settings are used.
-When SRE is low, the address space above the internal SRAM boundary is not mapped into the internal SRAM, as in AVR parts do not have an external memory interface.
+The external memory interface is enabled by setting the SRE - External SRAM enable bit of the MCUCR - MCU control register, and will over-ride the setting of the data direction register DDRA, DDRD and DDRE.
+When the SRE bit is cleared (zero), the external memory interface is disabled, and the normal pin and data direction settings are used.
+When SRE is low, the address space above the internal SRAM boundary is not mapped into the internal SRAM, as in AVR parts not having external memory interface.

-When ALE goes from high to low, there is a valid address on Port A. ALE is low during a data transfer. $\overline{\text{RD}}$ and $\overline{\text{WR}}$ are active when accessing the external memory only.
+When ALE goes from high to low, there is a valid address on Port A. ALE is low during a data transfer. $\overline{RD}$ and $\overline{WR}$ are active when accessing the external memory only.